 flexible cable from the SMA female socket to the PC board.
 On the other

-hand the Malachite uses a very short and EXTREMELY STIFF jumper cable.
+hand our Russian Malachite / Malahit test sample used a very short and EXTREMELY STIFF jumper cable.

 This oversight led to bad INTERMITTENT connections over a few months of